pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If the noise in the training curve makes it hard to see the true trends, here are two solutions:

-- Instead of training just one model on 10 examples, instead select several (say 3-10) different randomly chosen training sets of 10 examples by sampling with replacement from your original set of 100.
+- Instead of training just one model on 10 examples, instead select several different randomly chosen training sets of 10 examples by sampling with replacement from your original set of 100.
 Train a different model on each of these, and compute the training and dev set error of each of the resulting models.
 Compute and plot the average training error and average dev set error.

-- Here’s what sampling ​ with replacement ​ means: You would randomly pick 10 different examples out of the 100 to form your first training set.
+- Here’s what sampling with replacement means: You would randomly pick 10 different examples out of the 100 to form your first training set.
 Then to form the second training set, you would again pick 10 examples, but without taking into account what had been chosen in the first training set.
 Thus, it is possible for one specific example to appear in both the first and second training sets.
-In contrast, if you were sampling ​ without replacement, the second training set would be chosen from just the 90 examples that had not been chosen the first time around.
+In contrast, if you were sampling without replacement, the second training set would be chosen from just the 90 examples that had not been chosen the first time around.
 In practice, sampling with or without replacement shouldn’t make a huge difference, but the former is common practice.
 - If your training set is skewed towards one class, or if it has many classes, choose a “balanced” subset instead of 10 training examples at random out of the set of 100.
 For example, you can make sure that 2/10 of the examples are positive examples, and 8/10 are negative.
 More generally, you can make sure the fraction of examples from each class is as close as possible to the overall fraction in the original training set.

 I would not bother with either of these techniques unless you have already tried plotting learning curves and concluded that the curves are too noisy to see the underlying trends.
-If your training set is large—say over 10,000 examples—and your class distribution is not very skewed, you probably won’t need these techniques.
+If your training set is large—say over 10,000 examples — and your class distribution is not very skewed, you probably won’t need these techniques.

 Finally, plotting a learning curve may be computationally expensive: For example, you might have to train ten models with 1,000, then 2,000, all the way up to 10,000 examples.
 Training models with small datasets is much faster than training models with large datasets.
 Thus, instead of evenly spacing out the training set sizes on a linear scale as above, you might train models with 1,000, 2,000, 4,000, 6,000, and 10,000 examples.
 This should still give you a clear sense of the trends in the learning curves.
 Of course, this technique is relevant only if the computational cost of training all the additional models is significant.